-- Monumental Inscriptions from St Margaret's Church (1334 to 1985) and the Parish Churchyard (1646 to 1999)are available as fiche set M29 from the Huntingdonshire FHS.
+- Monumental Inscriptions from St Margaret's Church (1334 to 1985) and the Parish Churchyard (1646 to 1999)are available as fiche set M29 from the Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish (1841-1891) is held in the Huntingdon Records Office.

 - The full 1841 Census of Abbotsley Parish is included on Fiche Set C80.

 - The full 1851 Census of Abbotsley Parish is included in Fiche Set C30.

 - The full 1891 Census of Abbotsley Parish is available as fiche set C13.